-The BTC product reduces web browsing traffic by compressing HTTP content not compressed by the web servers.
+The BTC functionality, a feature of the Bequant BQN product, reduces web browsing traffic by compressing HTTP content not compressed by the web servers.
 In addition, it reduces the size of images by optimizing their content, while preserving their original pixel resolution.
 The result of these optimizations compresses the traffic by an average of 50%, which lowers the access network costs and extends the duration of customers’ data quotas.
 Web content must be unencrypted for the optimization to take place (web compression is not possible for HTTPS traffic).

 The BTC can be especially interesting for MVNOs or other network providers who have to pay for their access network by volume (i.e., per GByte), where these traffic savings translate directly into profits.